 The 50’s and 50x’s are slightly louder and have a deeper bass response.
 That’s really about it.
 Aside from all that, these are comfortable as well and provide a full, rich, uncolored sound.
 I’ve always been attracted to the design of this particular line of headphones as well.
 They are slick and not too bulky.
 The 30x’s are even a bit smaller than the 50x’s as well, so you get even more portability.

 They also come with a case and adapter, so you can plug them into virtually anything as needed (a mixer, an audio interface, your iPod, etc.).

 3) Sennheiser HD 201

-If there were ever a $20 set of cans you should buy that don’t sound like $20 cans, these are it!
+If there were ever a cheap set of cans you should buy that don’t sound like cheap cans, these are it!
 I’ve heard so many good things about them.
-Another reviewer said that if he just picked them up off the street he would have thought they were worth around $50.
+Another reviewer said that if he just picked them up off the street he would have thought they were worth a lot more.

 They’re sturdy and comfortable, and the sound is flat and even.
 They don’t feel as if they would break with a simple twist, and that is something that has become really important to me over the years (I’ve broken more $20 Sony’s than I can count).